mahmoud024/Graduation-Project/README.md

 to design and build a drone from scratch, instead we will be using Espressif Systems’ drone design.

-For more information on getting started with ESP-IDF, visit the [Espressif ESP-Drone Documentation](https://docs.espressif.com/projects/espressif-esp-drone/en/latest/getespidf.html).
+For more information on getting started, visit the [Espressif ESP-Drone Documentation](https://docs.espressif.com/projects/espressif-esp-drone/en/latest/getespidf.html).

 <h3 align="center">Hardware Part</h3>